Meet Zoe aka By Candlelight!

 Hey there, I am Cesquealia.
 I am also called Squealy or Squeals, because when I was little I was VERY loud and squealy!
 I joined the farm in 2016 to keep Pepper company because she was lonely.
 A pig rescue suggested since she had never been socialized, it was best to get her a baby pig to be her friend.
 She didn’t really like me at first, but she sure didn’t want anyone else to touch me!
 After a few weeks, we became inseparable sisters!

 Watch your fingers, phones and just about everything around me because I am a curious pig.
 I make quite a fuss at dinner time and you can still hear why they gave me my name.
 I also enjoy snoozing in my pigloo, eating and being filthy.
+I am also SUPER smart and sometimes, if you catch me in the right mood, I will even sit and lay down for a teat!
+Peanuts are my favorite!

 I NEED A SPONSOR!